vahidkarabudak/Patika.dev---The-Beginner-Data-Science-Path/README.md

 * Fundamentals of Math
 * SQL

-Inside this repository, you can find the practices I made during this education
+Inside this repository, you can find the practices I made during this education.